 All Other Traffic group does not have transaction snapshot for the PHP and the Python Agents.

 All Other Traffic appears alongside other business transactions in the Business Transactions list.
 Like you can for any business transaction, you can view the dashboard and key performance metrics for All Other Traffic in the Metric Browser.

 When refining business transactions, it's likely that you'll want to move certain transactions from the All Other Traffic bucket to make them first-class business transactions.
 You can keep within the limits by deleting or excluding other business transactions, such as those that have little or no load, by using a custom exclude rule.
 If the number of business transactions is under the limit and lockdown is enabled, you can promote a transaction from the list of All Other Traffic by registering it from the Traffic Details window.

 To view incoming calls categorized in the All Other Traffic transaction:

 - Open the dashboard for the All Other Traffic business transaction.

-- Click the View Traffic Details link.
+- Click View Traffic Details.

-The Traffic Details window lists transaction entry points that were hit by incoming requests after the registration limits were exceeded or after business transaction detection was locked down.
+The Traffic Details panel lists transaction entry points that were hit by incoming requests after the registration limits were exceeded or after business transaction detection was locked down.
 The Business Transaction Name column contains auto-generated names for the transactions.
 The Call column shows the number of instances of the transaction and the Type column shows the entry point type.